Nikki010101/firstrepo/README.md

 # firstrepo
 Practice for creating a repository

-### Nikhitha Kasuvojula .....Northwest Missouri State University
+### Nikhitha Kasuvojula
+Northwest Missouri State University
+Hey!
+Have a great day.